tabraue/form-example/readme.md

 - Step 1: `fork` this repository
 - Step 2: `clone` it into your "code" folder

-This is the structure of a table and form, according to syllabus Dojo.
+This is the structure of a table and form, according to Dojo' syllabus.

 Feel free to modify them!